Top 12 Data Analytics Courses In Bangalore With Practical Training

 Missing data can mess up your analysis, so fixing it is important.
 In Python, you can use Pandas to either remove rows/columns with missing values (dropna()) or fill them in with something meaningful like the column’s average value (fillna(mean)), zeros, or even the previous value in the column.
 The approach depends on how critical the missing data is.

 For making data look good in graphs or charts, the most popular libraries are Matplotlib, Seaborn, and Plotly.
 Matplotlib is like your base tool for creating any kind of chart.
-Seaborn makes prettier charts with less work, and Plotly is awesome for interactive, zoomable charts that you can share online.
+Seaborn makes beautiful statistical graphs with simpler syntax, and Plotly is awesome for interactive, zoomable charts that you can share online.

-Here are some technical Python interview questions that you should be well-versed in to leave a strong impression.
+Here are some technical Python interview questions that you should be well-versed in to leave a strong impression on interviewer.

 There are various data types that can be used in Python.
-Here are some examples, integers (whole numbers), floats (decimals), strings (text; sequence of characters), lists (a sequence with multiple elements), tuples (like list but immutable) dictionaries type (object stores data in key-value pairs like your phonebook), and sets sets (a collection of unique items).
+Here are some examples, integers (whole numbers), floats (decimals), strings (text; sequence of characters), lists (a sequence with multiple elements), tuples (like lists but immutable) dictionaries type (objects stores data in key-value pairs like your phonebook), and sets (a collection of unique items).
 This is important to know as these are used for storing and processing the information in your program.

 Python uses a mechanism known as garbage collection to automatically manage memory.
 To free up memory, it records the variables you create and removes those you aren't using.